-A fact sheet containing information on your role in a patients aged care journey, and in supporting client discussions is available on the departments website
+The fact sheet 'Understanding the role of a Health Professional in My Aged Care' contains information on your role in a patient’s aged care journey and in supporting client discussions.

 For patients who need health-related support, such as after a hospital stay or due to a sudden change in their health status, more appropriate health specific services may be available through post-acute care, state or privately funded rehabilitation.
 Aged care services are not substitutes for early intervention, rehabilitation or sub-acute programs provided under the health system.